 (NB: Check the cathedral calendar for occasional service-related limits on visiting times)

 - Tall, mesh fencing surrounds the stone platform, which is quite wide.
-So you have plenty of room up top, though be warned that the view down is somewhat sheer in places.
+So you have plenty of room, though be warned that the view down is somewhat sheer in places

-- A set of stone steps links two viewing areas.
-You can still see most of the view without going up to that separate area, though, if the steps trouble you.
+- On my trip, a set of stone steps linked two viewing areas.
+You could still see most of the view without going up to that separate area, though

 How to get to the North Tower